-After months (or years) of planning, putting together a detailed wedding day timeline is an important step for ensuring smooth festivities.
-The best way to start planning your wedding day timeline is working backwards from the time you will be walking out of your reception with your new spouse.
+After months (or years) of planning, having a detailed wedding day timeline is important to ensure smooth festivities.
+The best way to start planning your wedding day timeline is working backwards.
+Determine the time you need to be walking down the aisle.
+Work backwards from there to know your start time.

 Start with your photographer.
 Will you have unlimited time in your photo package?
-If not, you will need to ensure you have enough time on your contract to get the photos you want before their time runs out.
+If not, you will need to ensure you have enough time on your contract to get all your photos.

 Getting Ready/Pre-Ceremony Photos

-Before starting your wedding day timeline, decide if you are doing a First Look or waiting until after the ceremony to capture the wedding party and parent photos.
+Before starting your wedding day timeline, decide if you are doing a First Look.
+If not, you’ll need to do after the ceremony to capture the wedding party and parent photos.

 Meet with your photographer to review any photos you plan to take before the ceremony.
 You may need a plan for how long it will take to get through your list of must have shots.
-If you are having a first look and plan to have multiple groups join in for photos, appoint a person to coordinate groups for their photos.
-Give this person a printed list of each grouping with names, contacts, and the time and location they are meeting you.
-Based on your must have list, your photographer can let you know what time they need you to be done with hair/makeup and what time you need to be ready to get dressed.
+With multiple groups photos, appoint a person to coordinate groups for their photos.
+Give this person a printed list of each grouping with names, time and location they are needed.
+Your photographer can tell you what time to be done with hair/makeup and what time you need to be ready to get dressed.

-Typically, the photographer will capture images of the getting ready portion of the day and will want detailed shots of your wedding day attire both before and after you get dressed, so will need to plan your time accordingly.
+Your photographer will capture images of the getting ready portion of the day, Detailed shots of your wedding day attire both before and after you get dressed, are important, so will need to plan your time accordingly.

 Tell your beauty team what time everyone needs to be fully done with hair and makeup.
 Build in a 30-minute buffer (or more if you know your crew runs late) to allow for any last-minute changes/touch ups.
 Then, ask your beauty team what time they need to start to ensure everyone is done by that time.
 This is your morning start time.